Certified Nursing Assistant Programs in North Dakota: An Overview

 Regulatory Body for CNAs in North Dakota

 In North Dakota, the Department of Health plays an important role in regulating CNA certification.
 This department is responsible for establishing the standards for CNA certification, approving CNA programs, and issuing CNA certifications.
-To become a certified nurse aide in North Dakota, candidates must complete an approved CNA program, pass the CNA exam, and submit an application to the North Dakota Department of Health.
+To become a certified nurse aide in North Dakota, candidates must complete an approved CNA program, pass the CNA exam, and apply to the North Dakota Department of Health.

 Requirements for CNA Programs in North Dakota